freia-lab/e3-hnoss/plc/README.txt

   Tried to get rid of the 500 ms delay but all the ways to avoid it didn't work.
 I suspect some timing issues in the CP module.
 PLC_Cryostat_2025_06_27.zip - KG - Added tranfering MKS alarm bits to Epics (see comment to PLC_Cryostat_2025_06_19.zip).
 Updated comments in
   S7PLC_PSI_CodacStruc135 and recompiled it.
 Done also "check block consistency" and "Block compare" offline/online - all good.
+PLC_Cryostat_2025_06_27.zip - KG - It turned out that the status bits Alarms.AI75-AI76 were used in CstatH-Ctrl:Alarms:sGeneral PV.
+Removed the following instructions in FC252:
+  // Linde Communication
+  // Removed because of the confict with MKS1 status
+  // Seems not to be used in the process control (AI75 and AI76)
+  //      A     "DATA_INPUTS".Trans_ok_liquid
+  //      =     "CodacStates".S7PLC_PSI.Alarms.Al75
+  //      A     "CodacConfiguration".S7PLC_PSI.Gen.CV5202_open
+  //      =     "CodacStates".S7PLC_PSI.Alarms.Al76

 ============================================================================================================
 SCADA